 Heat Treatment of 1095 Steel

-- Grinding: Grinding is commonly used to achieve a fine edge on knives and tools made from 1095 steel.
+Grinding is commonly used to create a fine edge on blades and tools.
+Precision grinding enhances sharpness and surface finish.

 What Is 1095 Steel Used For?